Schnouki/spop/README.md

 Right now, several plugins are available:

 - *notify:* use [libnotify][] for desktop notifications
+- *savestate:* keep the current state (queue, current track, etc.) when stopping and restarting stop
 - *scrobble:* scrobble your music to [LastFM][] or [LibreFM][] (requires [libsoup][])
 - *awesome:* keep an eye on your player in [Awesome][], an extremely powerful window manager